-Course Title: PAINTING III Grade/Course #: 11, 12 (7145) Semester (.5 credit) Course Length:
+Course Title: PAINTING III

+Grade/Course #: 11, 12 (7145)

+Course Length: Semester (.5 credit)

 Description: This course is designed to allow students to further develop their expression of personal style.
 The students will limit their experimentation of mediums while further refining their painting skills.
 The students will be expected to broaden their knowledge of terminology, painting techniques and historical insight.

-Prerequisite: Grade B or better in Painting II
+Prerequisite: B Painting II and teacher recommendation.

-DIGITAL PHOTOGRAPHY/ADOBE PHOTOSHOP Course Title:
+Course Title: DIGITAL PHOTOGRAPHY/ADOBE PHOTOSHOP

 Description: This course introduces the student to the basics of digital photography.
 The course explores the techniques and applications of acquiring, manipulating and outputting digitized photographic images utilizing Adobe Photoshop.
 Training in the operation of the digital camera will be covered.
 Students will become proficient in the use of Adobe Photoshop and Windows Movie Maker as a digital editing tool and as a graphic design program to create numerous projects including a stop-animation project using clay or Lego's.
 A cell phone or camera that takes a decent picture will be required.